pitrho/docker-host-stats/README.md

 User can optionally pass flags to specify what system stats to report and on what frequency.

-* -c : CPU
+* -c              : CPU Utilization (as percentage)
+* --combinedcpu   : Report CPU as an average across cores instead of per-CPU basis.
-* -m : Memory
+* -m              : Memory Utilization
-* -d : Disk
+* -d              : Disk Utilization
+* --diskpath      : Disk path to report.
+Defaults to '/'
-* -n : Network (not yet implemented)
+* -n              : Network Utilization
-* -f : Reporting frequency, this requires an integer as the argument
+* -f              : Reporting frequency in seconds.
+Default: 5
 * -p              : Optional Prefix to add to reported values
+* --procpath      : Path to mounted /proc directory.
+Defaults to /proc_host
+* --asbytes       : Report usage in bytes.
+Defaults to reporting in GB (excludes Network).
+* --pernic        : Report network usage per NIC.
+Defaults to False.

 ## Examples

 Report only CPU and Memory every 10 seconds